Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift: Acknowledgements

 \section{Acknowledgements}

 IB was supported by the EPSRC New Investigator Award EP/X03917X/1; the Engineering and Physical Sciences Research Council EP/S021566/1; and Google Research Scholar award.
-WB was supported by the Engineering and Physical Sciences Research Council EP/S021566/1.
+WB was supported by the Engineering and Physical Sciences Research Council EP/S021566/1; and Fluidstack AI Cloud Platform Research Funding.